jcqnly/Lab07_Collections/README.md

 ## Acknowledgements
 -Thanks to Earl Jay for walking me through the process of using the enums when instantiating each card from the Card class.

+- Thanks to [jaatay](https://github.com/jaatay) for telling me about the remove method and how to account that with the unit tests

 - Many thanks to [taylorjoshuaw](https://github.com/taylorjoshuaw)
 for this awesome README layout.